vladimir-vg/dedalus/js_src/naive_runtime/README.md

-In this directory contains simplest possible implementation of Dedalus.
-The idea is to make a slow but correct implementation, that other implementations may check against.
+In this directory contains simplest possible full-featured bottom-up implementation of Dedalus.